 Priestfield Stadium

-Historic Churches and Naval Heritage
+Historic Churches & Naval Heritage

 Old stone church or navy-related statue

-What’s It Really Like to Live in Gillingham?
+What’s It Like to Live in Gillingham?

 The Takeaway?

-Gillingham isn’t beautiful in the conventional sense — and it might not be the best place to live for everyone — but it is real.
-It’s a town with depth, with history, and with a kind of tired but determined soul.
-Come here if you’re curious.
-Come here if you’re looking for something off the beaten path.
-But most of all, come with your eyes open.
-And if you're tired, you can always enjoy a coffee at the Costa Coffee in Gillingham.'
+Gillingham isn’t conventionally beautiful.
+It may not be for everyone.
+But it’s real.
+A town with depth, history, and a tired but determined soul.
+Come if you’re curious.
+Come if you want something off the beaten path.
+Just come with your eyes open.

 Costa Coffee Gillingham